janpeuker/awesome-tech-roles/README.md

 - [Career Management Document](https://alistapart.com/article/the-career-management-document/) - Jessica Ivins in A List Apart on career progress for designers.
 - [Design Systems](https://matthewstrom.com/writing/design-apis/) - In UX, design systems have been taken over, in developer advocacy "DX" is coming, this article goes in depth how to apply this to API documentation.
 - [Everything You Know About Web Design Just Changed](https://talks.jensimmons.com/20LmLE/everything-you-know-about-web-design-just-changed) - Jen Simmons seminal talk on the history of design into the digital era (and why CSS is a programming language).
-- [Figma Product Design Ladder](https://nlevin.com/figma/ladder/) - Figma's career ladder for product designers shows 6 dimensions or responsibilities like product strategy.
+- [Figma Product Design Ladder](https://nlevin.com/figma/ladder/) - Figma&apos;s career ladder for product designers shows 6 dimensions or responsibilities like product strategy.
 - [Guide to UX research](https://www.smashingmagazine.com/2018/01/comprehensive-guide-ux-research/) - Canonical article trying to explain all aspects of UX research.
 - [Nurturing Design in Your Software Engineering Culture](https://medium.com/nick-tune-tech-strategy-blog/nurturing-design-in-your-software-engineering-culture-3f960d321af) - Nick Tune on a common design culture in Tech.
 - [People + AI Guidebook](https://pair.withgoogle.com/guidebook) - Google&apos;s People + AI Guidebook contains patterns for incorporating AI into product design.